 Unlike LASIK, the procedure doesn’t require a cornea flap which “uses-up” tissue.
 As a result, the procedure helps to save on cornea tissue utilisation and is ideal for patients who have corneas too thin to be treated by LASIK.
-Furthermore, this procedure removes all risks of flap related complications seen in LASIK.
+Furthermore, this procedure removes all risks of flap related complications seen in LASIK as stated above.

 However, the down side of EPI-LASIK is the possibility of extended discomfort for about 3 days and a slower visual recovery of about 1-2 weeks.
 Apart from these, EPI-LASIK offers safe and excellent long-term visual outcomes.

-This procedure is also a very popular at Eagle Eye Centre that we tend to recommend to patients with thin corneas, low myopia (below 800deg), and particularly those who lead an active sporting lifestyle.
+This procedure is also very popular at Eagle Eye Centre that we tend to recommend to patients with thin corneas, low myopia (below 800 deg), and particularly those who lead an active sporting lifestyle.

 After EPI-LASIK surgery, the usual full recovery time is about 3 months, though patients heal at different rates.